jakob-bauer/partialflow/README.md

 **Note that PartialFlow is considered experimental.** Please report bugs in the GitHub issue tracker.

+Tested with Tensorflow v0.12.1, not yet tested with Tensorflow v1.0.

 ## How to use
 Check out the [MNIST Example Notebook](MNIST-example.ipynb) for an introduction.

+## Comparison with basic Training
+Take a look at the [Sanity Check Notebook](Sanity-Check.ipynb) for a simple comparison between a network training with and without PartialFlow.
+We compare training progress and update duration.

 ## How it works
 PartialFlow allows to split the graph into multiple *sections* that are trained separately.
 It automatically